rfrost-xyz/rfrost-xyz-website/content/posts/2022/qubes-thunderbird-date.md

 ]
 +++

-Thunderbird pulls the its date format from `/etc/locale.conf`.
-By Default Qubes (4.01) uses the `C.UTF-8` locale, resulting in Thunderbird formatting dates as MM/DD/YYYY.
-Create the following files, and restart the Qube once complete.
+By Default Qubes (4.01) uses the `C.UTF-8` locale, resulting in Thunderbird formatting dates as `MM/DD/YYYY`.

+To utilise the more sensible date formatting of ISO-8601 and format dates as `DD/MM/YYY`, create the following files and restart the Qube once complete.
 <!--more-->

 ### /rw/config/locale.conf